Updated July 13, 2023

-- The seller faces the biggest problem in reporting of the revenue from installment sales.
-This is challenging for the seller to calculate the percentage of gross profit and profit earned each year.
-For this, it has to take the assistance of professionals for the accounting of investment sales.
+- The seller faces the biggest problem in reporting the revenue from installment sales.
+This is challenging for the seller to calculate the gross profit percentage and profit earned yearly.
+For this, it has to take the professionals’ assistance in accounting for investment sales.

-Important points of Installment sales are provided and discussed as below-
+Important points of Installment sales are provided and discussed below-

 - Installments sale provides the buyer a facility to make the payment in installments.

-- In Installment sales, proceeds from sales and expenses are recorded at the time of collection of cash and not at the time of sales.
-Thus, it allows the seller to defer the taxes over the years and not at the time of sales.
+- In Installment sales, proceeds from sales and expenses are recorded at the time of cash collection and not at the time of sales.
+Thus, it allows the seller to defer the taxes over the years, not at the time of sale.

-- It is generally used when there is uncertainty regarding the collection of cash, like in the real estate sector.
+- It is generally used when there is uncertainty regarding cash collection, like in the real estate sector.

 - It is generally used when ownership is not completely transferred at the time of sale.

 Thus, in Installments, sales buyers obtain the goods at the time of sales and are not paid for the goods immediately.
-Here, the seller allows the buyer to make payment over several years or in installments.
-The seller does not get the upfront payment at the time of sales.
-The seller’s recognition of revenue is deferred in case of installment sales means revenue from sales and expenses are not recorded at the time of sales but it is recorded at the time of collection of cash.
-Seller uses this method to defer the recording of profit until it gets taxed at the desired rate (lower rate).
+Here, the seller allows the buyer to make payments over several years or in installments.
+The seller does not get the upfront payment at the time of sale.
+The seller’s recognition of revenue is deferred in the case of installment sales, which means revenue from sales and expenses are not recorded at the time of sales but at the time of cash collection.
+Seller uses this method to defer profit recording until it gets taxed at the desired rate (lower rate).

 This is a guide to Installment Sales.
-Here we also discuss the definition and how does installment sales work?
-Along with advantages and disadvantages.
+Here we discuss the definition, how installment sales work, and their advantages and disadvantages.
 You may also have a look at the following articles to learn more –